casagrandeee/casagrandeee/README.md

 ### 🚀 About Me

-I’m currently in my sixth semester of Software Engineering at **Univille - Joinville, SC, Brazil**.
+I’m currently in my seventh semester of Software Engineering at **Univille - Joinville, SC, Brazil**.
 I work at **Becomex** in the **Data Delivery Intelligence (DDI)** department, where I am continuously enhancing my development skills field I am passionate about and have been studying for the past three years.

 ---